+ACCOMMODATION:

-ACCOMMODATION: Dynasty Hotel (or similar) Grade: Comfortable Hotel
+Dynasty Hotel (or similar)

+Grade: Comfortable Hotel

 MEALS PROVIDED: BREAKFAST DAY 3 - Drive to Cherrapunjee, exploring Mawphlang sacred forest and Elephant Falls en route Leaving the city after breakfast we head first towards the pine forests and rolling hills of Shillong, a region that the colonial British once described as the 'Scotland of India'.
-We'll stop to take in the impressive view over the city, spotting several small waterfalls and on a clear day it's possible to see across to the plains of Bangladesh.
-A short distance from the viewpoint we'll make a stop at Elephant Falls.
+We'll make a stop at Elephant Falls.
 Following the path we'll descend to the foot of the falls, and from this perspective the three tiers of the falls are revealed.
 Leaving the falls behind we'll continue our drive until we reach the Mawphlang Sacred Forest.
 A haven for orchids and butterflies, these beautiful and sacred groves have been preserved for countless millennia and form a remarkable living museum that contrasts sharply with the expansive grasslands that surround them.
-We plan to take a picnic lunch on the edge of the forest before completing our journey to Cherrapunjee, a town with a reputation as one of the wettest places on earth! ב ACCOMMODATION: Cherrapunjee Holiday Resort (or similar) Grade: Comfortable Hotel
+We plan to take a picnic lunch on the edge of the forest before completing our journey to Cherrapunjee, a town with a reputation as one of the wettest places on earth!

+ACCOMMODATION: Cherrapunjee Holiday Resort (or similar) Grade: Comfortable Hotel

 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 4 - Walk through the forest to unique Khasi tree root bridges Following breakfast this morning we will take a short drive to the start of our hike through the spectacular scenic beauty of the Khasi Hills.
 These fertile landscapes are home to the Khasi people, who are believed to be descended from the Mon-Khmer tribes of Southeast Asia.
 The first part of the trail takes us down a series of steep, stone steps, passing by small remote houses and on through the villages of Nongthymmai, Mynteng and Nongriat.
 At Nongriat we reach the the 'double decker' living root bridge, a truly unique structure that over the centuries has been trained to span the river between two ancient rubber trees, ensuring that even in the middle of monsoon season the villages are not cut off.
 After stopping to enjoy a picnic lunch and a well-earned rest, we will begin the steep climb back, following the steps back up to our waiting bus.
 The entire walk will take us around six hours.
 You may find walking poles useful as the steps can be tough on the knees.
 At the end of the trek we return to Cherrapunjee for a second night.

 ACCOMMODATION: Cherrapunjee Holiday Resort (or similar) Grade: Comfortable Hotel